miguelocana/GameOfLife/README.md

 *Observations:* If you pause the game, you can fill any cell you want

 ## Patterns
-Once you're in the game, pause it and write this:
+Once you're in the game, pause it, draw this and play it again:

 ![glider](/media/glider.jpg)

 Also, you can watch this [video](https://www.youtube.com/watch?v=C2vgICfQawE) to see the "power" of the game.
 Pretty awesome, don't you think so?

+Have fun!